Privacy Policy

 We use Google Analytics as described at https://policies.google.com/technologies/partner-sites .
 You can prevent your data from being used by Google Analytics on our websites by installing the Google Analytics opt-out browser add-on or through our cookie management console.
 If you have accounts with third-party providers, you may be able to control your ad preferences through your account settings.

-You have the ability to opt out of these cookies and web technologies at any time by using our cookie management console.
+You can opt out of these cookies and web technologies at any time by using our cookie management console.
 You are prompted to make cookie management choices upon your first visit to our website.
-To update your choices, click on the Do Not Sell link at the bottom of our webpage.
+To update your choices, visit our cookie management console.

 How we use and share information